Frequently Asked Questions about the Christie’s London Internship

 Course application information can be found at: http://sydney.edu.au/arts/future_students/apply.shtml

-How do I provide evidence that I have applied for a course at the University of Sydney in 2015?
+How do I provide evidence that I have applied for a course at the University of Sydney to commence in 2017?

-When you are apply through the University's Courses Online as a postgraduate or an Honours student, you will be given a reference number.
+When you are apply to commence as a postgraduate or Honours student through the Sydney Student Online Application Portal, you will be given a reference number.
 Enter this reference number on the Internship Application Form.